kamsar/Rhino/readme.md

 * High speed indexed in-memory serialization store.
 Should scale to expected number of items for templates, etc. Won't scale to a large content database, but that's not the intended purpose.

 ## TODO ##
+* Renaming items currently causes duplicate serialized items to be created (e.g. one with the old name, one with the new) - need to handle this, as well as for children
 * Cache invalidation with a FileSystemWatcher (when serialized items change, invalidate the cache for them).
 This is handled if the change is made by Rhino, but not if say SCM updates change files on disk.
 * Option to 'auto-load' an included path: if the serialization root path for an inclusion is empty, fill it using the SQL provider's set of items.
 This would make installation really easy.
 * Testing.
 Make no mistake this is an alpha quality codebase.
 I wouldn't use this in production right now.